MrPowers/mungingdata/docs/apache-spark/output-one-file-csv-parquet.md

   - "apache-spark"
 ---

+# Writing out single files with Spark (CSV or Parquet)

 This blog explains how to write out a DataFrame to a single file with Spark.
 It also describes how to write out data in a file with a specific name, which is surprisingly challenging.

 Writing out a single file with Spark isn't typical.
 Spark is designed to write out multiple files in parallel.
 Writing out many files at the same time is faster for big datasets.